 Kamaboko is our traditional fish paste food, which is used in New Year’s foods too.
 In the pic, Kizuna letters were put on heart shaped kamaboko.
 It was made at Tohoku, a tsunami area.
 It looks really pretty.

 Hope you like my pic.

 Thanks for sharing Ayako!
 I read on Wikipedia that, "Red-skinned and white kamaboko are typically served at celebratory and holiday meals, as red and white are considered to bring good luck."

 I have had kamaboko here in the US.
 We often eat soba soup at a Japanese restaurant.
 They put a slice of kamaboko on top of the soup with a piece of shrimp tempura.
 Ayako told me soba noodle soup is traditional to eat for the New Year in Japan.
 It’s called toshikoshi soba noodles, meaning "crossing into the new year noodles".
 I found a recipe for toshikoshi here.

 Here’s wishing you good luck in the New Year!

-This artilce was posted on Wednesday, December 28th, 2011 at 10:50 pm and is filed under Countries & Cultures, Cuisine, Customs and Traditions, Folk Lore, Good Luck, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, New Years, Recipes of the World, Toshikoshi, Traditional New Years Food.
+This article was posted on Wednesday, December 28th, 2011 at 10:50 pm and is filed under Countries & Cultures, Cuisine, Customs and Traditions, Folk Lore, Good Luck, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, New Years, Recipes of the World, Toshikoshi, Traditional New Years Food.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.